sebartyr/http-logs-drain/README.md

 # HTTP-LOGS-DRAIN

-This tool written with PHP enables an HTTP logs drain for Clever Cloud applications and addons.
+This tool written with PHP enables an HTTP log drain for Clever Cloud applications and addons.

 It creates an endpoint to get logs of your apps.
 Logs can be stored in a MySQL/PostgreSQL database or in a text file (`.log` or `.csv`).